karinavdo/RiddleOfLiteraryQuality/docs/05_03_040_companion_chart_3-4_NL_9-3_Vijftig tinten en Spanning.md

 Colour version of the graph on p.
 72 of *The Riddle of Literary Quality*.

 E.L.
-James, the *Fifty Shades* Trilogy and Suspense written by female authors, PCA (1000 most frequent words).
+James, the *Fifty Shades* Trilogy and Suspense written by female authors, principal components analysis (1000 most frequent words).
 Novels translated from English are shown with an E_ before the author and abbreviated title, and originally Dutch-language novels are marked N_.
 The O_ for the *Fifty Shades* trilogy stands for Other.
 Measure: PCA, correlation version.
 ![Figure 3.4](public/9_3_0_PCA_1000_MFWs_Culled_0__PCA__corr.png)